docsteveharris/2020-NHS-AI-call/Section 4/03 Detailed project plan.md

 	The existing application runs in an Excel spreadsheet.
 This precludes use of modern ML techniques, realtime updates, or managing data at scale.
 But it does allow direct user interaction, and is a tool that all staff understand.
 Developing in practice rather than theory by iterating from the Excel sheet to a basic web application will generate an application that is actually ‘used in practice’ rather than one that is more perfect in theory.
 This will be the foundation for all future user development, will allow local data capture (see below), and be the default for less digitally mature environments.

-2. Build in a process for local data capture and updates
+2. Build in a process for ^ and updates

 	AI solutions need to learn from their environment, but they can only learn if they have the right data.
 The most valuable data is local knowledge or ‘end of the bed information’.
 For example, your model might use EHR data to predict that a 65 year old recovering from hip surgery will have an expected LoS of 10 days.
 A nurse might look at a patient and realise that this patient is ‘flying’ and will be discharged in 5 days.
 We will build ‘data-updating’ into the application from the outset.
 This might capture local estimates (e.g. LoS) or specific attributes that affect flow (infection control status, discharge blockers such as need for social care packages).
-	TODO: add note about correcting errors from (e.g. if truth is always automated and electronic then errors propagate)
-    TODO: make a big deal about the importance of ongoing hand data entry to capture those features that the local team thinks are important (e.g. tracheostomy, social issues, infection control, 1:1 nursing requirement); you may like to revisit this in the UI part of the work packages

 ##### Success criteria